Skip to content

 Common Rollup functions include:

-rate() Calculate rate Counter type metrics
+rate() Calculate growth rate Counter-type Metrics

-last() Take last value Gauge type metrics
+last() Take the last value Gauge-type Metrics

 avg() Calculate average Data smoothing